image

 • Providing technical support to users.

-Each phase in the waterfall process must be completed before moving to the next.
-This approach ensures thorough documentation and reduces the risk of missing critical requirements.
-However, it can be inflexible if requirements change mid-project.
-The sequential nature of waterfall demands meticulous planning and clear communication throughout the development lifecycle.
+Each phase in the waterfall process must be completed before the next phase can begin.
+This approach ensures that all necessary documentation is created and minimises the risk of overlooking important requirements.
+It can be inflexible if requirements change mid-project.
+The sequential nature of waterfall requires meticulous planning and clear communication throughout the development lifecycle.

 Benefits of the waterfall method